braindeadpool/braindeadpool.github.io/index.md

 ## About Me

 Hi!
-I'm interested in computer vision and deep learning with an emphasis on visual perception and SLAM.
+I'm interested in computer vision and deep learning with an emphasis on visual perception and prediction for autonomous mobile robotics.

 ## Publications
 * Suraj M S, Hugo Grimmett, Lukáš Platinský and Peter Ondrúška, [Visual vehicle tracking through noise and occlusions using crowd-sourced maps](/publications/2018_IROS_1261.pdf){:target="_blank"},